patrickpr/trapdirector/docs/50-api-functions.md

 	}
 ```

-After activation of plugin, you can use the function in a rule :
+After activation of the plugin, you can use the function in a rule :

 - In a rule handler, have an OID which gives an IP (here $1$), and another oid (here $2$), the rule would be like :